-While there are no federally-recognized tribes, there are a number of state-recognized tribes in the region.
-Although none of the federally- or state-recognized tribes is actively engaged in the planning process, through the project review process UMRWA and the RPC have sought to minimize impacts to these communities and provide for equitable benefits associated with project implementation.
+Although none of the tribes is actively engaged in the planning process, through the project review process UMRWA and the RPC have sought to minimize impacts to these communities and provide for equitable benefits associated with project implementation.
 Impacts to DACs and Native American tribes will be kept to a minimum, and ongoing coordination and public involvement will aid in preventing possible impacts.
 Construction of project facilities will create short-term environmental impacts (noise, dust, traffic disruption) at neighboring communities.
 A preliminary analysis of the areas affected by construction of project facilities will ensure that these construction nuisance impacts will not be borne predominantly by any minority population or low-income group.